nazerise/create-vm-terraform/README.md

 terraform apply

-you can also create a ftp server and create kickstart file to install OS by running ansible role.
+you can also create kickstart file to install OS by running ansible role.

 Edit variables in roles/vmware/vars then run: